DesperatePeter/starsector-advanced-weapon-control/README.md

 ## Tags ##

-Note: Not all tags are enabled by default, cf. Settings.editme to customize which tags are available Ship refers to a non-fighter ship in the table below Replace N with a number between 1 and 99 when the tag name contains N%
+Note: Not all tags are enabled by default, cf. Settings.editme to customize which tags are available If you have ConsoleCommands installed, you can also hotload new tags via AGC_addTags.
+Ship refers to a non-fighter ship in the table below Replace N with a number between 1 and 99 when the tag name contains N%